adamabdelbarey/guess-the-number/README.md

 📜 License

+© 2026 Adam Abdelbarey.
+All rights reserved.
-This project is open source and free to use.
+This project is for portfolio demonstration only.
+Copying or redistribution without permission is not allowed.